Wills, Trusts & Probate

 Understanding Charitable Giving in Estate Planning

-What is Charitable Giving in Estate Planning?
+Definition of Charitable Giving in an Estate Plan

 Key Terms and Glossary for Charitable Giving